-- (c) Conduct of Counsel for the Witness.
-Counsel for witnesses appearing before the Committee shall conduct themselves in an ethical and professional manner at all times in their dealings with the Committee.
-Failure to do so shall, upon a finding to that effect by a majority of the members present, subject such counsel to disciplinary action which may include warning, censure, removal, or a recommendation of contempt proceedings. - (d) Role of Counsel for Witness.
-There shall be no direct or cross-examination by counsel for the witness.
-However, counsel for the witness may submit any question in writing to the Committee and request the Committee to propound such question to the counsel's client or to any other witness.
-The counsel for the witness also may suggest the presentation of other evidence or the calling of other witnesses.
-The Committee may use or dispose of such questions or suggestions as it deems appropriate. - 8.5.
-Statements by Witnesses.
-Witnesses may make brief and relevant statements at the beginning and conclusion of their testimony.
+(c) There shall be no direct or cross-examination by counsel.
+However, counsel may submit any question in writing to the Committee and request the Committee to propound such question to the counsel's client or to any other witness.
+The counsel also may suggest the presentation of other evidence or the calling of other witnesses.
+The Committee may use or dispose of such questions or suggestions as it deems appropriate.

+8.5.
+STATEMENTS BY WITNESSES.-Witnesses may make brief and relevant statements at the beginning and conclusion of their testimony.
 Such statements shall not exceed a reasonable period of time as determined by the Chairman, or other presiding members.
-Any witness required or desiring to make a prepared or written statement for the record of the proceedings shall file a paper and electronic copy with the Clerk of the Committee, and insofar as practicable and consistent with the notice given, shall do so at least 48 hours in advance of his or her appearance before the Committee, unless the Chairman and Vice Chairman determine there is good cause for noncompliance with the 48 hours requirement. - 8.6.
-Objections and Rulings.
-Any objection raised by a witness or counsel shall be ruled upon by the Chairman or other presiding member, and such ruling shall be the ruling of the Committee unless a majority of the Committee present overrules the ruling of the chair. - 8.7.
-Inspection and Correction.
-All witnesses testifying before the Committee shall be given a reasonable opportunity to inspect, in the office of the Committee, the transcript of their testimony to determine whether such testimony was correctly transcribed.
+Any witness required or desiring to make a prepared or written statement for the record of the proceedings shall file a paper and electronic copy with the Clerk of the Committee, and insofar as practicable and consistent with the notice given, shall do so at least 48 hours in advance of his or her appearance before the Committee.

+8.6.
+OBJECTIONS AND RULINGS.-Any objection raised by a witness or counsel shall be ruled upon by the Chairman or other presiding member, and such ruling shall be the ruling of the Committee unless a majority of the Committee present overrules the ruling of the chair.

+8.7.
+Inspection and Correction.-All witnesses testifying before the Committee shall be given a reasonable opportunity to inspect, in the office of the Committee, the transcript of their testimony to determine whether such testimony was correctly transcribed.
 The witness may be accompanied by counsel.
 Any corrections the witness desires to make in the transcript shall be submitted in writing to the Committee within five days from the date when the transcript was made available to the witness.
 Corrections shall be limited to grammar and minor editing, and may not be made to change the substance of the testimony.
 Any questions arising with respect to such corrections shall be decided by the Chairman.
-Upon request, the Committee may provide to a witness those parts of testimony given by that witness in executive session which are subsequently quoted or made part of a public record, at the expense of the witness. - 8.8.
-Requests To Testify.
-The Committee will consider requests to testify on any matter or measure pending before the Committee.
-A person who believes that testimony or other evidence presented at a public hearing, or any comment made by a Committee member or a member of the Committee staff, may tend to affect adversely that person's reputation, may request in writing to appear personally before the Committee to testify or may file a sworn statement of facts relevant to the testimony, evidence, or comment, or may submit to the Chairman proposed questions in writing for the questioning of other witnesses.
+Upon request, the Committee may provide to a witness those parts of testimony given by that witness in executive session which are subsequently quoted or made part of a public record, at the expense of the witness.

+8.8.
+REQUESTS TO TESTIFY.-The Committee will consider requests to testify on any matter or measure pending before the Committee.
+A person who believes that testimony or other evidence presented at a public hearing, or any comment made by a Committee member or a member of the Committee staff, may tend to affect adversely that person's reputation, may request to appear personally before the Committee to testify or may file a sworn statement of facts relevant to the testimony, evidence, or comment, or may submit to the Chairman proposed questions in writing for the cross-examination of other witnesses.
 The Committee shall take such action as it deems appropriate.